Canonical correlation analysis of stochastic trends via functional approximation: Inference on the number of common trends

-The $F_{j,n}$ test hence rejects for large values of the statistics, and critical values are constructed by simulation from the limit distribution in \eqref{eq_K_IG}.
-The following test sequence is defined using these quantities: choose an asymptotic test size $\eta \in(0,1)$ and test $H_{0j}$ versus $H_{1j}$ for $j=p, p-1,\dots, 1$ with $F_{j,n}$ at significance level $\eta$ until a non-rejection is found; the resulting estimated value for $s$ equals the first non-rejected value of $j$. \end{remark}
+The $F_{j,n}$ test rejects for large values of the statistics, and critical values $c_{n,\eta}$ are defined as $ \Pr(\|\zeta^{(s) }\|_{n} \leq c_{n,\eta})= 1- \eta $, see \eqref{eq_K_IG}; they can be estimated by simulation of the limit distribution.
+The following test sequence is defined using these quantities: choose an asymptotic test size $\eta \in(0,1)$ and test $H_{0j}$ versus $H_{1j}$ in \eqref{eq_hypo_s} for $j=p, p-1,\dots, 1$ using test statistic $F_{j,n}$ with significance level $\eta$ until a non-rejection is found.
+The resulting estimated value for $s$ equals the first non-rejected value of $j$; this test sequence is indicated as $\{F_{j,n}\}_{j=p,\dots,1}$. \end{remark}